AdobeDocs/experience-manager-65.fr-FR/help/sites-deploying/hybris.md

 ### Exigences techniques – Serveur Hybris {#technical-requirements-hybris-server}

-The hybris extension of the eCommerce Integration Framework has been updated to support Hybris 5 (as default), while maintaining backward compatibility with [Hybris 4](/help/sites-developing/hybris.md#developing-for-hybris).
+The hybris extension of the eCommerce Integration Framework has been updated to support Hybris 5 (as default), while maintaining backward compatibility with Hybris 4 <!--[Hybris 4](/help/sites-developing/hybris.md#developing-for-hybris). -->

 >[!NOTE]
 >